ISCHEMIC STROKE / ACUTE THERAPY

 • the decision on IVT is individual (ESO guidelines 2021 – expert consensus) (ESO guidelines 2021 – expert consensus)

-• administration of IVT may be recommended if a long time has elapsed since the hemorrhage, for non-recent subcortical ICH, for bleeding from a secured source, for bleeding caused by the anticoagulant agent overdose, etc.
+• IVT may be recommended if there has been a long period since the bleeding, non-recent subcortical ICH, bleeding from a secure source, or bleeding due to anticoagulant overdose, etc.

 • cerebral microbleeds (CMBs)

-• for patients with unknown or low cerebral microbleed burden (e.g., <10), IVT is suggested (ESO guidelines 2021)
+• for those with unknown or low cerebral microbleed burden (e.g., <10), IVT is suggested (ESO guidelines 2021)

 • probability of finding > 10 CMBs is approx. 0.6-2.7% – MRI screening to assess cerebral microbleeds before making a treatment decision regarding IVT is not recommended